 Credit and Interest Rate.
 The market value of debt securities is affected by changes in prevailing interest rates and the perceived credit quality of the issuer.
 When prevailing interest rates fall or perceived credit quality improves, the market value of the affected debt securities generally rises.
 Conversely, when interest rates rise or perceived credit quality weakens, the market value of the affected debt securities generally declines.
-Recently, the U.S. Federal Reserve has been raising interest rates from historically low levels.
+The U.S. Federal Reserve has raised interest rates from historically low levels.
 It may continue to raise interest rates.
+In addition, changes in monetary policy may exacerbate the risks associated with changing interest rates.
 Any additional interest rate increases in the future could cause the value of the Fund's holdings to decrease.
 The magnitude of these fluctuations will be greater when the maturity of the debt securities is longer.
 Concentration.
 The Fund's strategy of concentrating in real estate incomeproducing and other real estate-related companies means that its performance will be closely tied to the performance of a particular market segment.
 The Fund's concentration in these companies may present more risks than if it were broadly diversified over numerous industries and sectors of the economy.
 A downturn in these companies would have a larger impact on the Fund than on a mutual fund that does not concentrate in such companies.
 At times, the performance of these companies will lag the performance of other industries or the broader market as a whole.